SALES TAX COMPLIANCE TIPS

-As artists, we are not always aware of the importance of being Tax Compliant, so I thought that these tips would be of help to you.
+As artists, SALES TAX COMPLIANCE is not uppermost in our minds.
+We are not always aware of the importance of being tax-compliant, so I thought that these tips would be of help to you.

 One of the most bewildering aspects of having your own arts and crafts small business is trying to decipher what to do about taxes.

-However, the sales tax filing service shouldn’t be so perplexing one you’ve broken it down into three categories.
+However, the sales tax filing service shouldn’t be so perplexing once you’ve broken it down into three categories.

-Income tax is a well-known concept for most people since this is something that most people have been paying since they started earning an income.
+Income tax is a well-known concept for most people since this is something that most people have been paying since they started earning an income, but SALES TAX COMPLIANCE is something completely different.

-Typically, your net income from arts and craft sales is calculated together with all other sources of income and completed on your tax return.
+Typically, as an artist, your net income from arts and crafts sales is calculated together with all other sources of income and completed on your tax return.

 This income is then reduced by all allowable deductions and you are taxed for whatever is left.

-If you are residing in a state which is collecting state income tax, you’ll be required to pay income tax for this level as well.
-If you reside in Nevada, Florida, South Dakota, Alaska, Nevada or Wyoming, this is not a requirement since these six states do not have a state income tax.
+If you are residing in a state that is collecting state income tax, you’ll be required to pay income tax for this level as well.
+If you reside in Nevada, Florida, South Dakota, Alaska, Nevada, or Wyoming, this is not a requirement since these six states do not have a state income tax.

 For individuals who live in Washington, state income tax is not a requirement, however, they have business and occupation tax.
 If you are unsure, you can check the state Department of Revenue’s website for more information on tax obligations.